AstroPixel24/AwesomeSciBo/README.md

 Please see [the wiki](https://github.com/ADawesomeguy/AwesomeSciBo/wiki/installation) install page.

 ## Usage
 To get started, run the command `do be helping` to get a list of commands.
 The more helpful commands will be the ones that generate packets, which are `do be roundgen pdf/html` and `do be roundgen pdf/html dm`.
+To generate a question and answer it use the `do be training` command for questions of all topics, and for questions of a specific topic do `do be training [topic]`.

 > Note: if you plan to use PDF files, you must have `gotenberg` installed and running at `localhost:3136` (or change the `awesomescibo.mjs` script to point to a different location).
 You can find more info about that [here](https://github.com/thecodingmachine/gotenberg).